Exploring the Mystery – Verse One of the Tao Te Ching

 - When you feel frustrated or irritated, can you pause and look inward?
 Can you stop reacting and move toward a greater intelligence that accepts all that is?

 - Can you practice saying yes to what is throughout the day?
-Can you allow things to be as they are?
+Can you accept things as they are?

 - Can you consider the idea of a loving, kind universe that works on your behalf to always provide the highest possible outcomes for you?

-There are many reasons to feel frustrated and triggered, even when discussing the vaccination issue in this country.
+There are many reasons to feel frustrated and triggered right now in this world.
 Do you think you are highly reactive when you hear people speak about their position when it differs from yours?
-I know I have.
+I know I often am.

 This is a good time to take a breath and go deeper into the state of allowing others to have their own views.
-By shifting into this state, you may feel more peace and alignment with the Tao.
+By shifting into this state, you may feel more peace and alignment with the Tao, and take action from a place of peace.

 “The mystery is the doorway to all understanding.”

 No matter how hard I try to understand the way of this world, it is not something I can understand intellectually.
 It is a mysterious, magical universe.
-Things that exist beyond our wildest imagination are happening all the time—living in reverence of the mystery in The Way and recognizing what lies beneath the surface.
+Things that exist beyond our wildest imagination are happening all the time.
+We can live in reverence of the mystery in The Way and recognize what lies beneath the surface.

 It feels uncomfortable to enter the feeling of mystery – maybe because our brains are hard-wired to have concrete answers and facts.